 Pectoralis Minor: The pectoralis minor lies under the pectoralis major.
 Its responsibility is to help pull the shoulder forward and down.

 Serratus Anterior: Located along the edge of the chest divider, you’ll notice the serratus foremost in real life when you lift loads overhead.

 Here's the best Workout for Chest

 Believe it or not, push-ups are one of the simplest chest workouts for men, which is great news because you’ll do them almost anywhere.
 We won’t insult your intelligence by explaining the way to do a push-up.
 What we’ll say is that your hands should be shoulder-width apart and your legs should be hip-width apart.
-Also, when you’re performing the particular push-up, your elbows should form an entire 90-degree angle.
-Last but not least, if anything but your palms and therefore the tips of your toes is touching the ground, you’re doing it wrong.
+Also, when you’re performing a particular push-up, your elbows should form an entire 90-degree angle.
+Last but not least, if anything but your palms and therefore the tips of your toes are touching the ground, you’re doing it wrong.

 2. Barbell bench press

 Position yourself on the bench together with your feet firmly on the bottom and your back flat (the bar should be directly over your eyes, and your head, shoulders, and buttocks should get on the bench).
 Grasp the barbell with palms forward and thumbs wrapped around the bar.
 Move the bar into the starting position, with help from a spotter if needed.
 Position the bar over your chin or upper chest, keeping your elbows and wrists straight.
 Inhale and lower the bar slowly until it touches your chest below your armpits.
 As you lower, flare your elbows out slightly.
 Next, exhale and press the bar up, keeping your wrists straight and your back flat.

 3. Inclined Dumbbell Fly